hiddenNarrator1/Wanderlust/Base Classes/Martial.md

 - **Duelist**: When fighting an enemy with no combatants adjacent to either of you, you gain a +1 class bonus on TH and damage rolls.
 - **Marksman**: Make a unique action of 1 second once per turn to steady aim, reducing the critical hit threshold by 2 on your next ranged attack.
 - **Sentinel**: Opportunity attacks cost only 1 SP, and can be performed on an approaching target.
 Standing still for a round maintains a +1 to your AC.
-- **Stormer**: Consecutive hits increase the damage of the next strike, up to a maximum of 3.
+- **Stormer**: Consecutive hits, including between rounds, increase the damage of the next strike, up to a maximum of 3.
 Missing an attack resets the stacking damage, but performing other actions maintains the stack.
 - **Unarmed Striker**: Increase your unarmed strike damage die to a d8 + half your level, rounded down.
 You no longer need equipment to properly damage someone wearing armor when attacking unarmed.